windhamdavid/til/docs/index.md

 I use this library of documents as a quick reference to find technical answers, links to other documentation, configurations, keyboard shortcuts, and any other random technical stuff I might forget.
 It's my version of Hansel and Gretel's breadcrumbs.
 And because I tend to add more than I remove, I'm leaving this reminder to do some trimming every now and then so that the docs will remain concise and relevant.
 Here's a markdown graph of these docs.

+**23/12/10** - I'm just going to remove 🗑️ old docs as I am no longer using them so I can keep the amount of documentation here slim ( inspired by the recent post @ [/subtractive-process](/posts/subtractive-process) ).
+I'm also adding one the yet to need or have references.

 ![docs-map](/img/docs.png)

 ---